 Afrim: Because when the aliens come down to earth, they come inside raindrops, making the rain chubby.
 Chubby rain!

-[after seeing Dave's camera which he loaned without permission]
+[after seeing Dave's camera which he borrowed without permission]

 Robert K. Bowfinger: Good camera.